sttrayno/cc-serverless/README.md

 You may also see serverless referred to as "Function as a Service" as all you as the developer really need to do is provide your code and the cloud provider will handle all the other complexity around providing an infrastructure to run your code.
 This isn't always necessarily as easy as it sounds, but we'll go onto explore more here in this lab and give you atleast an idea how you as a developer can start to leverage Serverless.

-In this lab, we're going to create a serverless function which will return a status code of 200, much as we do in the containers example and include a joke which the Python code pulls from an API everytime the code runs.
+In this lab, we're going to create a simple serverless function which will return a status code of 200 and include a joke which the Python code dynamically pulls from an API everytime the code runs.
 For the purposes of this lab we're going to use probably the most popular serverless technology available today AWS Lambda, however there are many other examples of Serverless functions also available from other cloud providers including Azure and Google.

 ## Packaging up our code and creating a Lambda function

-One of the first idiosyncracies of using Lambda is how we package up and upload our code to the service, especially if you have library dependancies in Python which you need to package up with your code, in this example we have to do this for the requests module which isn't included in the Lambda python interpreter and has to be uploaded as a package.
-We'll get onto how we do this later but first lets start with our code, by creating a file called main.py and copying the below in.
+In this section we're going to get into building our code and deploying.
+One of the first idiosyncracies of using Lambda is how we package up and upload our code to the service, especially if you have library dependancies in Python which you need to package up with your code, in this example function we have to do this for the requests module which isn't included in the Lambda python interpreter and has to be uploaded as a package at the same time we upload our code.
+We'll get onto how we do this later but first lets start with our code, you can either clone this repo and find it in the 'code' directory or create a file called main.py and copy the below in.

 ```Python
 import json